scott-whitworth/space_genetics/Documentation/Code_Overview_CS_readme.md

     - If an adult's error status is not valid or duplicate, an error tracking variable is incremented.
 These are used for reporting
     - If an adult's error status is duplicate, one is added to a duplicate tracker used for reporting
       - Note: if you want to keep duplicates when they are detected, uncomment the line where duplicate adults are pushed to allAdults
+    - If an adult's age is greater than the config defined [max_age](./config_readme.md/#basic-variables), don't add it to the allAdults vector
     - If an adult's error status is valid, it is pushed to the allAdults vector

 <br>